dianavins/dianavins.github.io/2_The_Network_Comes_to_Life/Chapter_2_1.md

 ---
 title: "2.1 Visualizing the Network's Signal Processing in Hardware"
-parent: "Chapter 2: The Network Comes to Life"
+parent: "2 The Network Comes to Life"
 nav_order: 1
 ---